HildoBijl/stepwise/frontend/src/ui/inputs/Input/README.md

 # Input

 The `Input` object is an object that is implemented by various specific input field types.
+Effectively all input fields are descendents of it.
+If you only want to use existing input fields, then ignore this folder.

 ## Usage/set-up